msnizami/UFCE/README.md

 print('AR time:', artime)
 ```
 Generating counterfactual with CEM

 I used results already computed from the Google.Colab, CEM package was working fine on colab (Also, for few plots, results are ficticious for this specific example demo).

 Efficacy of CF methods

 Sparsity

-For example demo, only one evaluation metric is displayed here, for complete evaluation metrics and results (see file CF.ipynb)
+For example demo, only one evaluation metric is displayed here, for complete evaluation metrics and results (see file `CF-prototype-based-approach-src.ipynb` or `CF-prototype-based-approach-src.py`)
 ```python
 one_sparsity_d, one_val = ufc.sparsity_count(oneF_cfdf, len(oneF_cfdf), X_test, numf)
 two_sparsity_d, two_val = ufc.sparsity_count(twoF_cfdf, len(twoF_cfdf), X_test,  numf)